Award nomination for Sheffield school 'nurturing sustainable leaders' in city

 As Visiting Fellows at STEM Learning, they champion sustainability in curriculum design, ensuring that every pupil becomes a climate-conscious contributor.

-Sheffield Girls' exemplifies the power of education to shape leaders who care for the planet.
+Sheffield High School for Girls exemplifies the power of education to shape leaders who care for the planet.
 It's not just a school; it's a testament to what can be achieved when education meets sustainability.

 Nominations like these are just what we need to hear about.
 Nominating your business offers you the opportunity to share your story and unite with others who are all encouraged to reduce our impact on the planet.